kilisoria/training-qu-challenge/README.md

 # Qu Challenge
 Web Developer Challenge (Frontend)

-NOTE: Temporally public - when the revision will be done, it will be closed.
+NOTE: Temporally public repository.
+When the revision will be done it will be closed.

 ## Start application